Frequently Asked Questions

 Q: What is covered in the registration fee?

-- Marquee, table, chairs and cool box with sport drinks for your team and support crew at the event centre.
+- Marquee, table, chairs and cool box with sport drinks for your team at the event centre location.

-- Maps, kayaks, race vest, prizes and race pack full of goodies from our sponsors.
+- Race pack full of goodies from our sponsors.

-- Professionally run event with marshals, first aid and safety support.
+- Experienced and professionally run event with marshals, first aid and safety support.

 Q: Do I need to train before the event?